oVirt/ovirt-site/source/feature/backupawareness.html.md

 ### Detailed Description

-1)Adding a new table engine_backup_history with the following columns
+1)Adding a new table engine_backup_log with the following columns

        db_name varchar
        done_at datetime with time stamp
-       passed boolean
+       is_passed boolean
        output_message text

-2)Adding Entity, DAO and tests for engine_backup_history the DAO should implement only 'get' since all insertions are done via engine-backup
+2)Adding Entity, DAO and tests for engine_backup_log the DAO should implement only 'get' since all insertions are done via engine-backup

 3)Adding two configuration variable (available from engine-config)